BettyRain/blockchain_project5/README.md

 | 4 | View data by personal code| May 8th | |
 | 5 | Make added data immutable | May 10th | Miners can't change entered data |
 | 6 | Make interface to adding data (web page) | May 10th | |

+### API Functionalities

+/patients
+Web Page with information about all patients in blockchain.
+Data shows only canonical chain without forks.
+The data contains block number, timestamp, patient ID and patient information.

+/add
+Add information by doctor

+/patient
+See information about a particular patient